DarkStarQuantumLab/Adiabatic-QML/README.md

 ![](results/artificial_data.png)

 The code implementation is similar to the classical ML frameworks.
-However, the loss-function optimization has been adopted and implemented in such a way that it could be submitted to DWave Quantum Annealers.
+However, the loss-function optimization has been adapted and implemented in such a way that it could be submitted to DWave Quantum Annealers.
 The Qauntum Annealer minimizes the loss and returns a distribution of possible linear regressions.
 The algorithm has been tested on the Simulated Annealing only.

 # Usage